 All students will have clinical practice hours.
 Every undergraduate nursing student has learning opportunities in maternity, childrens’ health, mental health, medical/surgical and community clinical settings throughout their time in the program.
 The majority of the practice environments are within walking distance or on the bus route.

 You can review Queen's Schoool of Nursing's statement on student accommodations here.

 Our immunization policy and our immunization form can be found on our Immunization Requirements page.
-It is recommended that incoming students begin completing the form as early as possible.
-Immunizations can be submitted through onQ, once access is available.
+It is recommended that incoming students begin completing these requirements as early as possible, uploading through Concise Health Solutions to confirm requirements.

 Queen's School of Nursing does not keep immunization records.
 Students are expected to retain documentation of their immunization history, and be prepared to show their documentation to agencies upon request.

 Workplace Hazardous Materials Information System (WHMIS) Training: All students are required to complete Workplace Hazardous Materials Information System (WHMIS) training.
 This training is an annual mandatory requirement for placements within many of our clinical placement facilities.
 WHMIS training will be completed through an online module.

 Students will be required to pay for the course via the School of Nursing online store.
 Students who do not pay for their course material or who are absent from the provided training, will be required to access training through a publicly available source (e.g. the CPI, a community college or community organization) at their expense.

 In the event a student has previously completed NVCI training, the student will be required to provide proof of certification to the School of Nursing Clinical Placement Coordinator.
 A student with a valid certification should note that recertification will be required every two years and will only be offered by the School of Nursing at designated times during the academic year.